ecashin/nextspeaker/README.md

 * Be unpredictable
 * Avoid choosing too-recently chosen speakers
 * Avoid neglecting to choose participants for too long
+* Avoid aggressively focusing on newbies to the participant group

 ## Building